Vice President, Area 2

 Vivian Malauulu is the first Latina elected to the Long Beach Community College District Board of Trustees to represent Area 2 which covers all of West Long Beach, parts of the south-central downtown area, and Signal Hill.
 She is also the first board member with direct ties to a Polynesian family.
-Vivian has been unanimously elected by her colleagues to serve as Board Vice President and Board President, culminating in the longest tenure of any Board Chair due to county election realignment which happened to occur during the public health crisis caused by the COVID-19 pandemic.
+Vivian is currently serving as the Board’s Vice President.
+She was previously unanimously elected by her colleagues to serve as Board Vice President (2018) and Board President (2019), culminating in the longest tenure of any Board Chair due to county election realignment which happened to occur during the public health crisis caused by the COVID-19 pandemic.

-A career educator, Vivian has more than 20 years of substantial experience teaching a variety of high school subjects for the Los Angeles Unified School District, as well as classes at Los Angeles Harbor College and California State University, Dominguez Hills (CSUDH).
+A career educator, Vivian has more than 25 years of substantial in-the-classroom experience teaching a variety of high school subjects for the Los Angeles Unified School District, as well as classes at Los Angeles Harbor College and California State University, Dominguez Hills (CSUDH).
 She has a bachelor’s degree in Journalism from California State University, Northridge (CSUN), a master’s degree in Educational Administration from CSUDH, and four K-14 bilingual teaching credentials.
-When she was elected to the College Board in April of 2016, Vivian taught Journalism part-time at Long Beach City College (LBCC) and was an active member of the Executive Boards of both the Certificated Hourly Instructors (CHI which represents the part-time faculty) and the Trades Advisory Council at LBCC.
+When she was elected to the College Board in April of 2016, Vivian taught Journalism part-time at Long Beach City College (LBCC) and was an active member of the Executive Boards of both the Certificated Hourly Instructors (CHI – which represents the part-time faculty) and the Trades Advisory Council at LBCC.